TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 - [What is a joke](https://www.todepond.com/wikiblogarden/art/comedy/)
 - [Academia from the outside](https://www.todepond.com/wikiblogarden/academia/from/the-outside/)

-but anything I've ever made is on the table.
+and so on.
+Everything I've ever made is on the table.

 If you have something to say about my work then say it!
+Many many many people say they disagree with my work, or they don't like it, but very few people actually *critique* it publically.
+And I understand that work is only worth critiquing if it's of a high enough quality itself, so that part's on me.
+I have to make my body of work *good enough* to attract critique, and this blog post is part of that work.

 <br>